Oneday2010/milestone-project2/README.md

 ## Overview
 ---

-There are plenty of cafe reviews websites online and many of them gives to user good information.
-While there are many cafe reviews out there, and the aim of  icoffetmap was all about creating a platform that keeps the visitor interested, wanting to play more with small quiz and get more niched and customised information.
-Sometime too much information can created chaotic to make decision and take more time also gives less reliable about information.
-Icoffetmap offer that easy and fast as well as more honest and detailed cafe reviews and information to user.
+There are plenty of cafe reviews websites online and many of them provide good information.
+While there are many cafe reviews out there, and the aim of icoffetmap was all about creating a platform that keeps the visitor interested, wanting to play more with a small quiz and get more niched and customised information.
+Sometimes too much information can create chaos to make a decision and take more time also gives less reliability about information.
+Icoffetmap offer that easy and fast as well as more honest and detailed cafe reviews and information to a user.

 ## Description
 ---

 It is a specialist Dublin cafe review website that is intended to be accessible on all devices.
-My aim in this project was to make website more interactive with user and easy to access all needed information from my cafe blog reviews.
-Also try to make more modern looks and trendy layout to increase a positive user-experience.
+My aim in this project was to make the website more interactive with user and easy to access all needed information from my cafe blog reviews.
+Also, try to make more modern looks and trendy layout to increase a positive user experience.

 ![overoll site images](assets/docs/images/siteimg.png)